LOCAL HISTORY & COMPANY DETAILS

 Mechanical Music - A Local Tradition since 1800.......

 The Bristol / Bath area is famous for many historical trades such as architecture, ship building and its aircraft industry.
 However, it is often forgotten that our locality has a long tradition of musical instrument manufacturing.

-The first organ builder to have his works in Bristol was Robert Tanton, establishing his business in 1660.
-So followed a succession of organ builders, including manufacturers and hirers of barrel organs and pianos etc, dealers and shops selling all kinds of instruments, both mechanical and manual players.
+The first organ builder to have his works in Bristol was Robert Tanton, establishing his business in 1660 and so followed a succession of organ builders, including manufacturers and hirers of barrel organs and pianos etc, dealers and shops selling all kinds of instruments, both mechanical and manual players.

 By the middle of the 18th century, the area could boast such famous firms as Elizabeth Chew, the Bristol Harpsichord makers, and Brice Seede Organ Builders.
 As the music industry grew, apprentices to these firms started their own businesses like John Smith of Bath and Bristol who trained with Seede and was succeeded by his son, Richard Smith, who in turn was succeeded by Joseph Monday.

 One of the areas closely linked to the music industry was Castle Street in Bristol, which at one time could boast music box sales, pipe organ dealers & manufacturers and other musical instrument shops.